sneakaway-studio/explode-the-web/tutorial/markdown/3-dom.md

 <div class="twocolumn">
 <div class="col">

-- An [action](https://developer.chrome.com/docs/extensions/reference/action/) adds an extension icon and popup window to the browser toolbar.
+- An <a target="_blank" href="https://developer.chrome.com/docs/extensions/reference/action/">action</a> adds an extension icon and popup window to the browser toolbar.
 - The action is sometimes called "browser action", or "popup script".
 - The action popup is an HTML page you define and has its own context (and its own DevTools console!).